 Please contact us, if you see these mosquitoes in Santa Barbara County.

-One or both of these invasive mosquito species have been found in Los Angeles, Fresno, Madera, Kern, Tulare, San Diego, Imperial, Orange, Alameda, Riverside, and San Mateo Counties:
+Among the 27 counties in which one or both of these invasive mosquito species have been found are Los Angeles, Ventura, Fresno, Madera, Kern, Tulare, San Diego, Imperial, Orange, Alameda, Riverside, and San Mateo Counties:

 - Aedes albopictus--Asian tiger mosquito

 - Aedes aegypti--Yellow fever mosquito